 The analog input is bipolar and fully differential.
-There are two general methods of driving the analog input of the ADS8343: single-ended or differential, as shown in Figure 2.
+There are two general methods of driving the analog input of the ADS8345: single-ended or differential (see Figure 2).

-FIGURE 2.
-Methods of Driving the ADS8343-Single-Ended or Differential.

 When the input is single-ended, the COM input is held at a fixed voltage.
-The CHX input swings around the same voltage and the peak-to-peak amplitude is 2 \bullet V{REF}.
-The value of V{REF} determines the range over which the common voltage may vary, as shown in Figure 3.
+The CHX input swings around the same voltage and the peak-to-peak amplitude is 2 • V{REF} .
+The value of V{REF} determines the range over which the common voltage may vary (see Figure 3).